vk2tds/pyTNC/README.md

 Looking at the KISSDEV line, the first thing to note is the name 'picopacket'.
 This is freeform text.
 The only requirement is that it is the same as the ones used in KISSINT.

 We then go to TCP, indicating that we are connecting via TCP.
 Then onto the hostname and port for the KISS interface.
 This is fairly straightforward.
+At the moment, TCP and SERIAL transports have been implemented.

 Each KISS device can have miltiple interfaces.
 An interface is generally a radio port.
 These start at index 0, and go up from there.